schickling/gulp-webserver/README.md

             now I am returning the raw io, so you need to do the io.of(this.connectionNamespace) or other namespace

-            also they connectionNamespace option for other purpose from the start anyway.
-Because I want to able to track several gulp instance running from another machine.
+            this option is enable by DEFAULT
+            now it's only serving the purpose of checking if this webserver is running or not
         **/
         ioResolver: function(socket) {
             // now do things with this socket socket.on('connect' , function()
             {
-                // this is a default event emit as soon as it get connected socket.on('reply' , function(msg)
+                // this is a default event emit as soon as it get connected socket.on('reply' , function(msg , fn)
                 {
-                    console.log(msg);
+                    fn(msg); // sending a reply straight back for testing purposes });
             });

-                socket.emit('ping'); // a pong event will get emitted });
         }
     }